Becoming a Freelancer: Things You Should Know

 - Marketing yourself and creating a website

-Neither of those lists include everything, of course — but they’ll give you some things to consider before setting up as a freelancer.
+Neither of those lists include everything, of course — but they’ll help you have a realistic view of what it takes to make money freelancing.
 If you have the heart of an entrepreneur, are willing to work really hard, and you don’t mind a steep learning curve, you’ll do just fine.

 Don’t get overwhelmed with the list of challenges.
 I’ll break them down into several manageable parts in a series of freelancing posts.
 You’ll learn how to become a successful freelancer by tackling each part one at a time.
 You can do this!